hadratech/sites/README.md

 # sites
-this is my web site for geoscience information and computer science.
+this is our web site for geoscience information and computer science.
 You can visit www.hadratech.com.